 01 of 11

-Before anything else, you need to determine whether or not this is a load bearing interior wall.
-Our article concerns only interior walls that are not structurally supportive: i.e., nonload-bearing.
-If your wall is partial—one end stops in the middle of the room—instructions are slightly different, so please follow that link.
+Before anything else, you need to determine whether or not this is a load-bearing interior wall.
+This guide concerns only interior walls that are not structurally supportive: i.e. nonload-bearing.
+If your wall is partial—one end stops in the middle of the room—instructions are slightly different.

 If the wall is not load-bearing, you can remove it with impunity.
 If it is load-bearing, you've got problems unless you make provisions for supports to replace the supports you are removing.

 The more you have on hand, the better.
 You may not use all of them, but by having a lot of tools nearby, you reduce the temptation to "make do" with the wrong tool.
 For example, you might be tempted to stand on an overturned bucket instead of standing on a step stool or ladder.

 For this project you will need the following:

 - Hearing protection

 - Plastic to shield rest of the house from dust

 02 of 11